droglenc/NCNRS349/modules/CE/Mortality2_CE1.md

 {:start="4"}
 1. Assume that the population of Northern Pike is unexploited.
 1. Assume that the population of Arctic Charr are exposed to an artisinal subsistence fishery with F=0.1.
-1. Assume that the population of Black Crappie is a population recreational fishery with F=0.6.
+1. Assume that the population of Black Crappie is a popular recreational fishery with F=0.6.